-And, to further strengthen this most interesting point … the Sons, the ‘Brood’ being referred to here – are the Asvins.
-Otherwise known as the Divo Napata or Divah Kumarau – the Sons of Dyaus … or, in Greek, the Dioscouri – the Sons of Zeus.
+And, to further strengthen this most interesting point … the Sons, the ‘Brood’ being referred to here – while it might be the Maruts, They are joined by other Brothers – the Asvins.
+These are attested in multiple hymnals to be the Sons of Rudra – see, for instance, RV VIII 22 14, RV X 61 15.
+Why does that matter?
+Well, you see … the Asvins are otherwise known as the Divo Napata or Divah Kumarau – the Sons of Dyaus … or, in Greek, the Dioscouri – the Sons of Zeus.
 And it should also be noted that the hailing of the Horse-Twins as the Sons of Rudra is exactly what we should expect – given the Germanic tradition’s emphasis upon Hengist and Horsa as being the Descendants of Odin [although it should be noted that the major source material attesting these figures is … rather removed from the Germanic tradition itself, and euhemerizes or otherwise distorts matters, as we explored in the previous article upon the subject.
 Hence why Hengist and Horsa are presented as descendants of Odin (here reduced in status to a human tribal chief) rather than as direct Sons).

 There are other strings we could add to this bow, of course – and in the span of my previous work, I have repeatedly addressed the iconographic and theological evidence for Rudra as Indo-European Sky Father, Odin as Indo-European Sky Father, etc. But where some might have criticized those previous efforts for being works of interpretation … as we can see from the above aforementioned, it is simply necessary to read what the Vedas Themselves are actually saying upon the matter.